github/semantic/ROADMAP.md

 ### GraphQL APIs

 - Parse tree.
+  - Integration with code search 2.0
 - Diff.
-- Repository and/or project-level
+- Repository and/or project-level (semantic index)
   - Dependencies
-  - Some sort of persistence to “link” together different parse trees/repositories/etc
+  - Some sort of persistence to “link” together different parse trees/repositories/etc.

 ### LSP integration